-	The control plane can forward outgoing IP packets to the data plane or use its own forwarding mechanism to determine the outgoing interface and the next hop IP address.
-An example of this is local policy based routing.
-If you have never heard about policy based routing, don’t worry…it’s covered in CCNP ROUTE.
+The control plane can forward outgoing IP packets to the data plane or use its forwarding mechanism to determine the outgoing interface and the next hop IP address.
+An example of this is local policy-based routing.

-Our multilayer switch has many more steps to take than the layer 2 switches so theoretically it should be slower right?
+Our multilayer switch has many more steps to take than the layer two switches, so theoretically, it should be slower, right?

-Information like MAC addresses, the routing table or access-lists are stored into these ASICs.
-The tables are stored in content-addressable memory (CAM) and ternary content addressable memory (TCAM).
+Information like MAC addresses, the routing table, or access lists are stored in these ASICs.
+The tables are stored in content-addressable memory (CAM) and ternary content-addressable memory (TCAM).

-- The CAM table is used to store layer 2 information like:
+- The CAM table is used to store layer two information like:

 - The source MAC address.

-- The interface where we learned the MAC address on.
+- The interface where we learned the MAC address.

 - To which VLAN the MAC address belongs.